Bixio999/3d-fluid-simulation/README.md

 libs/mac-intel/libassimp.a.zip
 libs/mac-intel/libassimpd.a.zip

+libs/win/assimp-vc143-mt.lib.zip
 ```

 It was necessary to publish them as a zip files due to the original size exceeding GitHub's limit.
 Once done you can proceed with building.

 NB: You can avoid decompressing files for platforms other than your own.
-For example, Windows users can simply skip this step because their libraries have not been compressed, while Mac Apple Silicon users can only decompress the first file.

 #### Mac Intel